anoochit/socialnetwork_web3_wallet/README.md

-# Mobile Wallet App
+# Social network app with crypto wallet

-A simple web3 app, which can sent coin and call contract.
+A sample web3 app, which can sent coin and call smart contract.